Vladimir Kvachkov: 2005 Duma elections

-On 4 December 2005, Kvachkov, while in prison, took 30% and won the second place in the by-elections of the State Duma deputies at the North-East of Moscow.
+On 4 December 2005, Kvachkov, while in prison, took 30% and won the second place in the by-elections of the State Duma deputies in the North-East of Moscow.

-Kvachkov was adamant to entreats of his supporters to run for the Duma mandate, which would set him free (elected representatives receive immunity from legal prosecution of any kind, whether it's criminal or civil).
+Kvachkov was adamant to entreats of his supporters to run for the Duma mandate, which would set him free (elected representatives receive immunity from legal prosecution of any kind, criminal or civil).
 Kvachkov thought that it would make him look guilty.
-He continuously insisted that there was no wrongdoing in his actions, even if it was he who stood behind the assassination masterplan, so he shouldn't look for a way to avoid jail time.
+He continuously insisted that there was no wrongdoing in his actions, even if it was he who stood behind the assassination master plan, so he should not look for a way to avoid jail time.
 However, a group of major nationalist groups nominated Kvachkov for the race without even asking his permission.

-Beginning figures were promising.
 Preliminary figures put Kvachkov's vote at 29 percent, quite an astonishing outcome.
 But eventually, he lost race to Sergei Shavrin, a former Federal Security Service officer.
 In the Preobrazhensky district in eastern Moscow, Shavrin, garnered 36.24 percent of the vote ahead of runner-up Vladimir Kvachkov with 28.91 percent.
 Kvachkov, received every third vote in the district, despite that he was only known to the public because of his alleged involvement in Chubais' murder attempt.